Wednesday, August 9, 1882

 First, he lectured in the Grand ‘Dancing’ Pavilion of the Cornwall Mountain House [2].
 The hotel was located at an elevation of 1200 feet on the Western slope of the famous Storm King Mountain [3].

-[1] At the time the hotel advertised its location as Cornwall Heights, and its P. O. Address as Cornwall-on-Hudson.
+[1] At the time the hotel advertised its location as Cornwall Heights, but its P. O. address was Cornwall-on-Hudson.

 [2] Not to be confused with the Catskill Mountain House.